tansongyang/franksongyangtan.com/src/pages/seminary/posts/2019-01-06-judaism-time-jesus/index.md

 That same year, the Persian king Cyrus the Great allowed the Jews to return to Jerusalem and rebuild the temple.
 They completed the second temple in 515 BCE, and it stood until the Romans destroyed it in 70 CE.

-## Why study the second temple period?
+## Why Study the Second Temple Period?

 Understanding the second temple period helps us understand Jesus' world.